FloranDev2/ItB-WotP/README.md

   - FAB-500 reactor cost reduced from 1 to 0
   - FAB-5000 reactor cost reduced from 1 to 0
   - M6 Gun stays the same at 0 reactor cost!

-Still TODO:
--

-- Also:
-  - Fix Big Shots achievement
-  - Add a weapon in the shop (not on the squad load-out): Drop (allow to deploy a non-massive Mech anywhere on the map)
-  - Improve Museum's achievement icon

 ### v1.1.X